The Trump Coalition: Rich People and Angry People Coming Together

 Rich people love the GOP’s tax cuts for rich people, and its “deregulation” — gutting of consumer, health, safety, and environmental protections — of the corporations that rich people own.

-Angry people resent the degradation of their supremacy and their financial security, and prefer to blame, variously, African Americans, Latinos, Jews, Muslims, immigrants, and liberals, rather than greedy corporations, for their struggles.
+Angry people resent the degradation of their supremacy and their financial security, and prefer to blame, variously, African Americans, Latinos, Jews, Muslims, immigrants, liberals, and government, rather than greedy corporations, for their struggles.

 Donald Trump, a rich boy given every privilege who nevertheless has always been driven by grievances about being Treated Very Unfairly, was the perfect vehicle to unite rich people and angry people.